UPennCBE544/CBE544-2025/Clusters.md

 ### Mac OSX

-Open "Applications-> Utilities -> Terminal" or "Command+Space" to search Terminal using "spotlight search"
+Open "Terminal" or "Command+Space" to search Terminal using "spotlight search"

 In a terminal type:
 ```bash